AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/README.md

 ## 📖  1.
 Overview

 This exercise demonstrates how unsanitized user inputs can be exploited to perform SQL Injection attacks, thereby compromising the integrity and confidentiality of enterprise data.
-In the Incident Management system, input fields - such as those accepting the customer ID - are vulnerable if not properly validated.
+In the incident management application that you already know from the previous exercises, input fields - such as those accepting the customer ID - are vulnerable if not properly validated.
 As a result, attackers might inject malicious SQL code to retrieve, alter, or delete sensitive records without detection.
+In this exercise you will test the application locally in the development environment.
+Instead of building and deploying the application to SAP BTP, you will use `cds watch` to launch a local server.

 ### 📐Business Rules